TimmyFight/article-summarizer/README.md

-# article-summarizer
+# Article Summarizer by OpenAI

-React.js application to render articles summarized by AI
+React.js application to render articles summarized by AI.